qaware/qaware-blog-source/content/posts/iac-in-2024.md

 This blog post explores whether Pulumi and Crossplane can replace Terraform for your next project of 2024.
 We will also take a look at middle-of-the-road solutions like CDKTF (Cloud Development Kit for Terraform) and vendor-specific Kubernetes operators that offer a compromise of features.

+TODO: Replace "the company has done little to improve its core product over time"

 ## Pulumi

 Pulumi has a very similar architectural workflow to Terraform: